 Dr Tenen has been involved in research exploring new models of intra-ocular lenses and her work has been presented at conferences both in Australia and internationally.
 She has written for medical journals and has lectured widely to registrars, medical students, optometrists, general practitioners and emergency medicine physicians with frequent invitations as a keynote speaker.

-Memberships include the Australasian Society of Cataract and Refractive Surgeons (AUSCRS) and she is on the AUSCRS Executive Committee; the American Academy of Ophthalmology (AAO) of which she has been appointed the only international member of the Knowledge Base Panel for Refractive Management/Intervention commencing 2013.
+Memberships include the Australasian Society of Cataract and Refractive Surgeons (AUSCRS) – she is on the AUSCRS Executive Committee – and the American Academy of Ophthalmology (AAO) – she was the only international member appointed on the Knowledge Base Panel for Refractive Management/Intervention commencing 2013.

-She is a Fellow of The Royal Australian and New Zealand College of Ophthalmologists.
+She is a Fellow of The Royal Australian and New Zealand College of Ophthalmologists (RANZCO).

-Dr Tenen has volunteered in areas of need, performing cataract surgery and offering general ophthalmic services in developing nations with the US based organization SEE International.
+Dr Tenen has volunteered in areas of need, performing cataract surgery and offering general ophthalmic services in developing nations with the US-based organisation SEE International.

 Dr Tenen is married with two daughters.
 She has a passion for adventurous travel with her family and also loves art, design, music and yoga.
-She has been involved with various charitable organizations in the pursuit of supporting education and self-sufficiency.
+She has been involved with various charitable organisations supporting education and self-sufficiency.